northswiss/jekyll-boilerplate/_posts/2016-08-09-planning-business-travel-11-tips-tricks.md

 - If your traveller is catching an international flight, put together a paper dossier containing important information about their destination.
 Add details like currency, time zone, the local embassy’s contact information, tips on local laws and culture, common diseases, and whether or not their phone plan covers international travel.
 Information like this goes a very long way.

-## Post-business trip: What to do ##
+## Post-business trip ##

 Debriefing after a business trip is just as important as the preparation.
 At this point, there are many aspects of the trip to go over that offer many benefits to a constantly evolving business.

 - When your traveller returns, retrieve their travel folder.
 Check for receipts, make any important notes, and then apply for reimbursements as soon as possible.
-(Expensify integration with TravelPerk)[http://travelperk.com/blog/the-best-travel-and-business-expense-reporting-tools/] makes this exceptionally easy.
+[Expensify integration with TravelPerk](http://travelperk.com/blog/the-best-travel-and-business-expense-reporting-tools/) makes this exceptionally easy.

 - Replenish your traveller’s mobile office supplies so they’re ready to go next time around.